Henokagb/8_weeks_SQL_Challenge/README.md

 psql -U username -d database < schema.sql
 ````

--Write the queries and to answer the questions
+-Write the queries to answer the questions

 -Check the results in the caseN files and improve them if possible.